 I keep a closet filled with the copies of the paperback edition of Benjamin Bradlee’s A Good Life to use as a gift for fellow — especially younger — journalists.
 Flipping through a copy absent-mindedly I stopped at the mention of the Pentagon Papers.
 My colleagues and I thought we had found a way out.
 Not to get back to our old newsrooms, but to get that story out.

-I called Mr Ram in Chennai and, after pleasantries, asked if he remembered what happened when a judge injuncted The New York Times from publishing Neil Sheehan’s scoops on The Pentagon Papers?
-Of course, he said, the papers were then given to The Washington Post, which started publishing because it hadn’t been injuncted.
+I called Mr Ram in Chennai and, after pleasantries, asked if he remembered what happened when a judge injuncted The Washington Post, which started publishing because it hadn’t been injuncted.
 I said we had a similar situation.
 We readily became complicit in ensuring this story would not remain unpublished.
 Never mind our arguments.

 Ram said he and I might conclude this at Mani Shankar Aiyar’s daughter Yamini’s wedding lunch-reception in Delhi, for which he was coming.
 We met on the lawns of Aiyar’s bungalow.
 I pulled out a rolled printout from my jacket and handed it to him.
 In the cut-throat world of journalism, this was like high treason.
 But letting a story be killed because you can’t publish it is a bigger crime than passing it to the competition.